Keobeditse/Keobeditse/README.md

 from bs4 import BeautifulSoup

-with open('products.html', 'r') as file:
+with open('requirements.txt', 'r') as file:
     html_content = file.read()